String Interpolation (C# 6)

 Syntactic Sugar

-string text = string.Format("Hello {0}", new object[] {
+string text = string.Format("Hello {0}",

 this.Name + this.LastName

 What about Cultures?
-The answer is IFormattable
+The Answer Is IFormattable

-Looking at example six in the “This is Code” section, you can see we use the string formatting for currency but we cannot specify the culture information, so we cannot specify HOW to format it if we want to be specific.
-What is the solution?
-The result of the the interpolated string is a string which also implements IFormattable, and you can create a method to set the correct culture very easily:
+The result of the interpolated string is a string that also implements IFormattable, and you can create a method to set the correct culture very easily:

 static void Demo()